sourcelight/documentation_as_code/DEPLOY.md

 ## Running/stopping/configuring applications

-Digits from the user home directory **riccardo** the following commands and update previously the jar file named **example-cirro-service-0.0.1-SNAPSHOT.jar** containing the whole deployable project:
+ First update the jar file named **example-cirro-service-0.0.1-SNAPSHOT.jar** containing the whole deployable project inside the home directory **riccardo** and then digit from the same path the following commands:

 * to start the application: <pre> systemctl start springboot</pre>
 * to stop the application: <pre> systemctl start springboot</pre>